Osi and the Jupiter: History and Style

 Reviewers have described Osi and the Jupiter's sound as "Paganistic folk with flourishes of orchestral splendour," and "authentic, beautiful recordings that pay homage to traditional mysticism."
 Kratz' has said in interviews that just a couple of his musical influences are American singer-songwriter Townes Van Zandt, Italian progressive rock band Goblin and experimental Norwegian group Ulver.
 Thematically, Osi and the Jupiter records focus on "the spiritual journey of connecting to nature" and "folklore from around the world."

 Earlier records from the duo were compared to the Nordic-folk sounds of Wardruna and Heilung.
 However, after 2020's Appalachia (named for the Appalachia region of the USA) they began to lean into more Anglo folk music traditions.
 "Appalachia, these hills, have a mythical and old calling to them," said Kratz when asked about the album in an interview.
-In 2021, Osi and the Jupiter put out their forth release - Stave.
+In 2021, Osi and the Jupiter put out their fourth release - Stave.
 The album title was inspired by galdrastafir, or Icelandic magical staves.
 Reviewers called the album "reflective, sorrowful, sage and soothing" and "an emotive and intriguing listen."